sgladkoff/goldpan/docs/perfectionist.md

 The **Status** tab shows basic information about the task, with a button for switching to reviewing errors.

-Below are the workflow buttons: the **Complete Task** button completes the task, and the **Assign Task** button enables either sending the task for review to a translator, and/or sending it for second review to a reviewer, or sending it to an arbiter.
+Below are the workflow buttons: the **Complete Task** button completes the task, and the **Assign** button enables either sending the task for review to a translator, and/or sending it for second review to a reviewer, or sending it to an arbiter.
 With the third option, you may start the arbitration cycle and design it as you wish.
 When sending a task for review, the same email is sent as when issuing an initial task.

+The error reviewing screen looks differently depending on the role of the user and the stage of the task.
+For the **Arbiter**  who had been invited to **Arbitration**, it looks the same as for the **Requestor** as described previously.

-The error reviewing screen looks much the same as a normal review, but without the ability to add new errors by highlighting text.
-You can click on an error that's already present, and a screen with data on it.
+For a **Reviewer** who has been invited to do a **Translator's review**, it is much the same as a normal review, but without the ability to add new errors by highlighting text.
+You can click on an error that's already present to access its review screen.

 The data can't be changed directly, but at the bottom there are the buttons to **Accept**, **Reject**, **Propose Edit**:

 ![perf3](perfnew14.png)